 The two primary differences between GNNs and Mixup are as follows:

-\begin{itemize}[leftmargin=0.6cm, itemindent=.0cm, itemsep=0.0cm, topsep=0.0cm] \item \textit{\textbf{Homophily Relabel}} In the training time, if we assign the label of the target node to all its neighbors, the Graph Neural Network can be naturally rewritten as a form of Mixup. \item \textit{\textbf{Test-Time Mixup}} In the test time, the GNNs perform feature mixing on the nodes and then use the mixed feature for the inference. \end{itemize}
+\begin{itemize}[leftmargin=0.6cm, itemindent=.0cm, itemsep=0.0cm, topsep=0.0cm] \item \textit{\textbf{Homophily Relabel}} At training time, if we assign the label of the target node to all its neighbors, the Graph Neural Network can be naturally rewritten as a form of Mixup. \item \textit{\textbf{Test-Time Mixup}} At test time, the GNNs perform feature mixing on the nodes and then use the mixed feature for the inference. \end{itemize}

-Both of the above conditions are mild and reasonable and have practical implications for GNN design and analysis.
+Both of the above modifications are mild and reasonable and have practical implications for GNN design and analysis.
 The \textit{Homophily Relabel} operation can be understood as imposing the same label on the target node and all its neighbors, which corresponds to the homophily assumption for graph neural networks.
 The homophily assumption posits that nodes with similar features should have the same label, which is a common assumption in many real-world graph applications.
 On the other hand, \textit{Test-time Mixup} can be understood as Mixup at the test time by mixing the features from neighbors for prediction.
 We examine the above differences in depth in \cref{sec:homo} and \cref{sec:testmixup}.